Mineralisolierte Hochtemperatur Thermoelemente bis 2500°C

 Rhenium (RE) x x

-MgOMagnesium oxide0 to 1600°CVery hygroscopic, common insulation material in sheath thermocouples.
+MgOMagnesium oxide0 to 1600°CVery hygroscopic, common insulation material in sheathed thermocouples.
 Only limited resistance behavior at high temperatures

-AL2O3Alumina0 to 1550°CVery good application behavior using platinum
+AL2O3Aluminum oxide0 to 1550°CVery good application behavior with the use of platinum

-HFO2Hafnium oxide0 to 2200°CGood properties at high temperature, very good alternative to berryllium oxide, non-toxic, but with poor bending properties
+HFO2Hafnium oxide0 to 2200°CGood properties at high temperatures, very good alternative to beryllium oxide, non-toxic, but with poor bending properties

-*Caution should be exercised when using berrylium oxide.
+*Caution is advised when using berrylium oxide.
 Beryllium oxide is considered a toxic material.
 Incorrect or improper handling can lead to health problems

-MgOMagnesium oxide0 to 1600°CVery hygroscopic, common insulation material in sheath thermocouples.
+MgOMagnesium oxide0 to 1600°CVery hygroscopic, common insulation material in sheathed thermocouples.
 Only limited resistance behavior at high temperatures

-AL2O3Alumina0 to 1550°CVery good application behavior using platinum
+AL2O3Aluminum oxide0 to 1550°CVery good application behavior with the use of platinum

-HFO2Hafnium oxide0 to 2200°CGood properties at high temperature, very good alternative to berryllium oxide, non-toxic, but with poor bending properties
+HFO2Hafnium oxide0 to 2200°CGood properties at high temperatures, very good alternative to beryllium oxide, non-toxic, but with poor bending properties

-*Caution should be exercised when using berrylium oxide.
+*Caution is advised when using berrylium oxide.
 Beryllium oxide is considered a toxic material.
 Incorrect or improper handling can lead to health problems